ayoumax/GROUP5/README.md

 ## 💾 Data Storage

-All employee records are stored in a file named:
+All employee records are stored in a file named: Employee
-Open the project in NetBeans IDE.

 Run the application:
 Right-click MainApp.java → Run